lukemcd9/uh-holiday-webapp-boot/README.md

     $ mvn install

+To run the Application from the Command Line:

+    $ mvn clean spring-boot:run

 To build a deployable war file for local development:

     $ mvn clean package

 You should have a deployable war file in the target directory.
 Deploy as usual in a servlet container, e.g. tomcat.

-To build a deployable war file for a specified environment:

-    $ mvn -Dmaven.test.skip=true -Denv=test clean package

-##### Run the Application from the Command Line
-    $ mvn -Dmaven.test.skip=true clean spring-boot:run

 ##### Running Unit Tests
 The project includes Unit Tests for various parts of the system.